 Predictive maintenance refers to the practice of adding sensors to collect and analyze real-time data from industrial equipment to predict when it is likely to fail.

 I often talk to companies who want to get into IoT by offering predictive maintenance solutions.
-They are interested not because they’ve spotted a customer need, but because they’ve heard that predictive maintenance is where the money’s at in IoT.
+They are interested not because they’ve spotted a customer need but because they’ve heard that predictive maintenance is where the money’s at in IoT.
 In essence, somebody convinced them that predictive maintenance is the killer app for IoT.

-It is true that predictive maintenance is getting a lot of traction with industrial companies, but that’s because it addresses a tough problem that those particular companies already had.
+It is true that predictive maintenance is getting a lot of traction with industrial companies, but that’s because it addresses a tough problem that those particular companies already have.
 Not because predictive maintenance in itself is the solution to all problems.

 My advice is this: Instead of looking for the killer app for IoT, companies should focus on understanding their customer’s needs and evaluating how they can leverage the Internet of Things to solve those problems in a better, faster, or cheaper way.

 In short, by understanding your customer’s needs, you can design the right killer app for that particular customer challenge.